raphaelmayer/crawl-unsplash-cl/README.md

 ## Examples
 `node crawl-unsplash -d wanderlust` fetches the first page and downloads all images and the JSON file.

-`node crawl-unsplash -l wanderlust 10` fetches pages 1 to 10 and logs JSON to console..
+`node crawl-unsplash -l wanderlust 10` fetches pages 1 to 10 and logs JSON to console.

 `node crawl-unsplash -j wanderlust 10 20` fetches pages 10 to 20 and downloads the JSON file.